MichaelVasseur/electron-ipc-bus/README.md

 - removeAllListeners(event?: string): this;
 - prependListener(event: string, listener: IpcBusServiceEventHandler): this;
 - prependOnceListener(event: string, listener: IpcBusServiceEventHandler): this;
-This allow to handle events emitted by remote RPC service.
-Please refers to the EventEmitter class documentation for more information.

 # Test application
 The test-app folder contains all sources of the testing application.